Updated: January 16, 2020

 - ECNs are a trader’s means to post bids and offers to exhibit to the entire market

-- There are several ECNs in the market, some examples are: ARCA, NSDQ, BLTR, DATA, FLOW, and TRAC
+- There are several ECNs in the market, some examples are: ARCA, NSDQ, EDGA, EDGX

 - It is possible to take advantage of buying from or selling to all posted ECNs.
-However, your ability to use ECNs to post bids and offers yourself is limited to which ones your brokerage has subscriptions to use
+However, the ability to use ECNs to post bids and offers is limited to only the ones the trader’s brokerage has subscriptions to use

 Importance of Order Routing

 In the trading of equities, the method used to route orders is an important one because of the potential for small price improvements and, in many cases, being able to place the right kind of order during "fast market" periods.
 Since the modern stock market is made up of several "sub-markets" (ECNs and market makers), a trader's aptitude in the use of proper order routing to find the liquidity he or she needs to get the order executed is quite essential, especially on the NASDAQ.